 Why It Made the Cut: Tower Hill Insurance offers three policy options, high coverage limits, discounts for current Tower Hill policyholders, and the potential option to waive the waiting period.

 Also, customers who opt for Tower Hill’s private flood policy can have their 15-day waiting period waived if they are purchasing the policy for a new home that they are closing on or if they already have flood insurance coverage and are switching providers to Tower Hill.
 Although the company doesn’t offer an online quote option, Tower Hill offers a discounted rate to current Florida residents who have a homeowners insurance policy with Tower Hill.
-This discount also applies to condo insurance customers.
+This discount also applies to condo insurance customers, so policyholders can reduce their flood insurance costs no matter what type of residence they own.

 - NFIP vs. private flood insurance: Both